piegir/top-ten/README.md

 ### React Frontend

-The React Frontend is contained in the [frontend](frontend) folder.
+The React Frontend is mainly contained in the [frontend](frontend) folder.
 It is a React app that creates a Graphical User Interface via web browsers.

 It will talk to the [REST API](#python-rest-api) to handle the game logic while allowing users to interactively play the game.